-In a big story published Wednesday from The Hollywood Reporter about Mulan, everything from the coronavirus to the Hong Kong protests is touched upon in interviews with star Liu Yifei, director Niki Caro, screenwriters Amanda Silver and Rick Jaffa, and producer Jason Reed.
-The story also included further insight from Dorothy Lau, a professor at the Academy of Film, Hong Kong Baptist University, and USC professor Stanley Rosen.
+In a report published on February 26 by The Hollywood Reporter, everything from the coronavirus to the Hong Kong protests is covered in interviews with Mulan star Liu Yifei, director Niki Caro, screenwriters Amanda Silver and Rick Jaffa, and producer Jason Reed.
+The story also includes quotes from Dorothy Lau, a professor at the Academy of Film, Hong Kong Baptist University, and USC professor Stanley Rosen.

-Overall, The Hollywood Reporter illustrates a movie that not only worked to appease Chinese censors and tastes (the filmmakers revealed they removed a kiss between Mulan and a love interest because they were told it "doesn't feel right to the Chinese people") but also update its story away from a family animated musical and into a real, epic war drama.
+Overall, The Hollywood Reporter reveals a movie that not only worked to appease Chinese censors and tastes (the filmmakers removed a kiss between Mulan and a love interest because it "doesn't feel right to the Chinese people") but also transformed the story away from a family animated musical into a real, epic war drama.

 "It's a woman's story that has been told for centuries but never by women, and we felt like it was really time to tell that story," said screenwriter Amanda Silver.

 Although Mulan is a remake of the 1998 animated Disney musical film, the story is inspired by the legend of Hua Mulan, a 6th-century folk tale about a woman who poses as a man to join the Chinese army.
 It's a popular story that children in China grow up hearing about, which made it a choice story for Disney to produce in a time when the Chinese film market is as strong, if not stronger, than North America.

 It was prioritizing the legend, not keeping a generational classic intact, that the filmmakers say was their goals for the film.
 That meant no musical numbers and certainly no Mushu.

 Why isn't Mushu in Mulan 2020?